-Net cash used in investing activity:
+Net cash used in investing activities:

-During 2015, our capital spending, which is primarily discretionary in nature, was \$9.6 million as compared to \$11.2 million in 2014.
-We received proceeds of approximately \$218,000 in 2015 from an insurance recovery related to a casualty loss of manufacturing equipment.
+During 2016, our capital spending, which is primarily discretionary in nature, was \$4.4 million, compared to \$9.6 million in 2015.
+We received \$1.6 million from the sale of assets, including the reimbursement of \$1.1 million of previous capital expenditures for assets that we ultimately leased in the first quarter of 2016.
+In 2015, we received proceeds of approximately \$0.2 million from an insurance recovery related to a casualty loss of manufacturing equipment.